HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 ### Compiling and running OpenMP-program

+Our OpenMP benchmark test runs on AMD Mi100 accelerator....

 ## Comparative study: OpenACC versus OpenMP

+We compare our OpenACC application agains the OpenMP one.
+This is summarised below:

 In the following we present a direct comparison between the OpenACC and OpenMP offload features.
 This comparison is shown below and further illustrated in the table, in which we emphsize the meaning of each construct and clause.
 This direct comparision indicates that converting OpenACC to OpenMP offloading is straightforward.
 Here, evaluating differences and similarities between OpenACC and OpenMP is a key feature of converting applications from one programming model to another model.
 A look at OpenACC and OpenMP codes shows that the syntax is so similar, thus making the implemention of the translation procedure at the syntactic level easier.